 Take a breath and get ready.
 It will take patience and consistency in order to see changes happen.
 The good news is that many of the recommended approaches include family participation.
 Learn more about the disorder and techniques that help intervene.
 The lessons and classes on Smarter Parenting are ideal for ODD.
-These have derived from the Family-Teaching Model which was created by adults and parents working with children who were referred by the juvenile court system.
+These skills have derived from the Family-Teaching Model which was created by adults and parents working with children who were referred by the juvenile court system.
 These skills work.

 The following therapeutic approaches are recommended for children who have been diagnosed with Oppositional Defiant Disorder:

 There are no primary medication to treat ODD.
 Stimulant medications can reduce defiance and impulsive or retaliatory aggression however it does not cure ODD.
 The focus of treatment is on learning new behavioral skills.